ejfree/nubevapoc/README.md

     Flag to schedule a delete of a POC environment, if not specified goes to create by default
 -p|--password <password>
-    Manually override the password for the bastion, default is 'GoNubeva1234' -h|--help
+    Manually override the password for all devices, default is 'G0Nub3va20[]' -h|--help
     Display this help message
 ```